neo4j-devtools/relate/documentation/FIRST_USE_GUIDE.md

 ## Disclaimer
 `@relate` is currently in alpha and as such not stable.
 We are working hard to address any know bugs such as:
+- Authentication errors for remote environments produce strange network errors without indication that re-authentication is required
 - Unable to create access-tokens in remote environments
 - Remote browser unable to connect due to neo4j encryption not set up